zitzy/simple-hotels-app/README.md

 - api-gateway
 - frontend

-NOTE: This is subject to change, as dockerizing the parts and running them in compose would be much more convenient
+NOTE: This is subject to change, as dockerizing the app parts(services) and running them in docker-compose would be much more convenient

-Please see each service's README.md file for more info
+Please see each service's README.md file for more info about service